-The 2016 draft State of the Basin Condition Assessment reports on the current status of the hydrology, water quality, and fish and water birds populations of the Lake Eyre Basin and on the current and emerging threats to the Basin.
-Information has been sourced from monitoring activities performed under the Lake Eyre Basin Rivers Assessment programme, government agencies, natural resource management boards and other research available.
-The consultation process for the draft report was held from 22 May 2017 to 30 June 2017.
-Feedback from the consultation process will be considered in the finalisation of the report.
-The final report is due to be completed in 2017 for Minister’s consideration.
+State of the Basin Condition Assessment reports on the current status of the hydrology, water quality, and fish and water birds populations of the Lake Eyre Basin and on the current and emerging threats to the Basin.
+Information has been sourced from monitoring activities performed under the Lake Eyre Basin Rivers Assessment program, government agencies, natural resource management agencies and research institutions.
+The consultation process for the report was held from 22 May 2017 to 30 June 2017.
+Feedback from the consultation process was considered in the finalisation of the report.